Neuron guide

 $ singularity exec --nv library://dxtr/default/hpc-tensorflow:0.1 python test.py

-③ If there is a runscript (created when building the image) in the singularity container of the compute node equipped with the Nvidia GPU, run this script first,
+③ If a runscript (created during image build) exists in the Singularity container on a compute node equipped with an Nvidia GPU, this script will be executed first.

-If the user command (python --version in the example below) exists, it is subsequently executed.
+If a user command (e.g., python --version in the example below) is provided, it will be executed immediately afterwards.

 $ singularity run --nv /apps/applications/singularity_images/ngc/tensorflow_22.03-tf1-keras-py3.sif \